 The best way to look after loved ones right now

-Catic and Plowhead agree that the most important thing you can do for your aging loved one’s health is to spend time with them, engage them as much as possible and be supportive as they adjust to new routines following the pandemic.
+Catic and Plowhead agree that the most important thing you can do for your aging loved one’s health is to prioritize time with them, engage them as much as possible and show support for their well-being.

 “Spending time with the person is going to give you so much more information about how they’re doing,” Plowhead says.
 “It not only helps with reducing potential loneliness, anxiety and depression, but also lets you know what’s going on with them physically and cognitively and how to help get them back on more solid footing and re-engage with life again.”